The House

 A handful of rooms, each doing a single thing well.

-Pool aligned with the mountain 01 · Pool
+Pool aligned with the mountain

-The Pool.
+The Pool

 Twenty-two metres of still water cut along the axis of the Mountain of the Dead.
 Lined in salt-grey mosaic.
 Warm at noon, mirror-flat at dusk.

-The Long Table.
+The Long Table

 A single slab of travertine under a wide olive-wood ceiling.
 Twelve seats, lantern-lit after sundown, open on three sides to the garden.

-The Bathhouse.
+The Bathhouse

 A hammam in miniature — salt-walled, low-domed, open to a private court.
 A long soak with a view of the lake.

-Rooftop terrace 04 · Rooftop
+Rooftop terrace

-The Rooftop.
+The Rooftop

 An open-sky floor with lattice screens, a linen daybed the length of a room, and a bar cut from palm log.
 The stars arrive loudly here.

-Courtyard corridor 05 · Courtyard
+Courtyard corridor

-The Courtyard.
+The Courtyard

 A green room at the heart of the plan — pomegranate, olive, jasmine — that cools the house by three degrees without moving a fan.

-The Kitchen.
+The Kitchen

 A working kitchen at the centre of life.
 Clay oven, wood fire, and a south wall of acacia blocks that filters the sun into coins.

-More of the house, in images.
+More of the house

 Exterior at dusk